iot-worx/machine-learing-lab/README.md

-# Predictive Maintenance Workshop
+# Machine Learning Lab

-This repository contains source code for an AWS Predictive maintenance workshop demonstrating using AWS SageMaker to train an MXNet model using the [NASA turbofan engine dataset](https://data.nasa.gov/dataset/Turbofan-engine-degradation-simulation-data-set/vrks-gjie).
+This repository contains source code for a Machine Learning (ML) workshop using Amazon SageMaker.
+It is broken into two parts:

-## Project Description
+* 1: Binary classification problem using the [Titanic survivor dataset](https://www.kaggle.com/hesh97/titanicdataset-traincsv)

-This project is a brief introduction on how to use AWS SageMaker to train a deep learning using the Apache MXNet deep learning framework.
+* 2: Regression problem of time-series data to build a predictive maintenance model using the [Nasa turbofan engine dataset](https://data.nasa.gov/dataset/Turbofan-engine-degradation-simulation-data-set/vrks-gjie)

 ## Steps